i-dot-ai/redbox/docs/DEVELOPER_SETUP.md

 ## Setting environment variables

 We use `.env` files to populate the environment variables for local development.
-When cloning the repository the files `.env.test`, `.env.integration` and `.env.example` will be populated.
+When cloning the repository the file `.env.example` will be populated.

 To run the project, create a new file called `.env` and populate this file with the setting names from `.env.example` and the values these settings need.